 You will have plenty of performance opportunities during the course, which will enable you to gain in confidence in playing with others.
-As a GCSE Music student you will be offered group lessons with a visiting instrumental/vocal teacher paid for you by the school.
+As a GCSE Music student you will be offered group lessons with a visiting instrumental/vocal teacher paid for you by the school which will finish on completion of your performance exam in Year 11.
 There is an expectation that you will participate in at least one of the extra-curricular music ensembles run by the department.